-Units are redeemable at the unitholders' option and are classified as equity.
+Units are classified as equity.
+Notwithstanding the obligation of the Fund to redeem the units at the unitholder's option, the Responsible Entity considers the Units to meet the requirements for equity classification within AASB 132.16A and B. The Constitution states that the distributions are at the discretion of directors.
 The units can be put back to the Fund at any time for cash based on the redemption price.
 The fair value of redeemable units is measured at the redemption amount that is payable (based on the redemption unit price) at the end of the reporting period if unitholders exercised their right to redeem the units in the Fund.